 OMG, "awesome and scary fast" is how my dad and son describe it.
 Not unsafe at all, I only jabbed it to just over half throttle for a moment.
 It was nicely predictable and didn't throw itself radically sideways (just a slight rear drift out to the left as it launched - easily corrected by a small steering tweak).

-But saying traction is marginal with the power on tap - would be an understatement!
-Some suspension tuning would help a bit no doubt, but the power/torque available right off idle is amazing.
-I'm pleasantly satisfied for now.
+But saying traction is marginal with the power on tap - would be an understatement.
+Some suspension tuning would help a bit with this no doubt, but the power/torque available right off idle is amazing.
+Well we are talking serious cubes here but I'm pleasantly satisfied for now.
 Putting some decent timing into it since the dyno run seems have made it heaps more responsive.

 And the music from the motor?
 That was indeed special as I had left the windshield off for the test drive (it stays off until my dash gets trimmed/covered).
 So the unblocked induction roar from 8.5 litres of the 8-Stack injection trumpets up front, plus the exhaust note out back was the best thing I'd heard in a while.